 - Power Transformer: It is used at power generation stations as they are suitable for high voltage application

-- Distribution Transformer: Mostly used at distribution lanes in domestic purposes.
+- Distribution Transformer: Mostly used at distribution lanes for domestic purposes.
 They are designed for carrying low voltages.
 It is very easy to install and characterized by low magnetic losses.

 - Measurement Transformers: These are further classified.
 They are mainly used for measuring voltage, current, power.